youtube-downloader-saverly/saverly-youtube-downloader/README.md

 Download `Saverly.dmg` from the [latest release](../../releases/latest), open it, and drag Saverly to your Applications folder.
 Signed and notarized with an Apple Developer ID, so it opens without Gatekeeper warnings.
 Universal binary — runs natively on Apple Silicon (M1 through M5) and Intel Macs.
 All dependencies bundled.

-### Linux

-Linux packaging is on the v1.1 roadmap — `.deb`, `.rpm`, AppImage, and Flatpak.
-If you want to run Saverly on Linux today, the source builds against any distribution with Node 20+ and Rust 1.75+.
-Follow the build instructions in [BUILDING.md](BUILDING.md).

 ## ✨ Features — download, transcribe, summarize

 ### Video download